gchukura/marylandbrewery/scripts/README-fetch-brewery-logos.md

 - Logos are saved to: `public/logos/`
 - Filenames are sanitized from brewery names (e.g., "1623 Brewing Company" → `1623-brewing-company.png`)
 - File extensions are determined from the URL or content type (png, jpg, svg)
-- Google Sheets is updated with paths like `/logos/brewery-name.png`
+- Supabase is updated with paths like `/logos/brewery-name.png`

 ## Output